 - Pradaxa – Boehringer Ingelheim Cares Foundation

 - Savaysa – Daiichi Sankyo Open Care Program

-If you don’t qualify for the assistance program for the drug you want or your doctor recommends, there is a second option – buy your drugs from Canada.
-I’ve done some research and the best prices I can find from Canadian pharmacies were from YouDrugStore.com.
+If you don’t qualify for an assistance program for the name brand drug of your choice, either directly or through a service like Prescription Hope, there is a second option – buy your drugs from Canada.
+I’ve done some research and the best prices I can find from Canadian pharmacies online are from YouDrugStore.com.

 I buy my prescription drugs from them because I can buy them cheaper through them than I can even with my prescription insurance coverage here in the U.S.!

-Here are the prices you’ll pay for a 30-day supply of these drugs at YouDrugStore.com:
+Here are the prices you’ll pay for a 30-day supply of these blood thinners at YouDrugStore.com: